¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Verifying Safety: A Step-by-Step Guide to UL and ETL Listings

 Safety certification is non-negotiable in professional settings.
-A UL (Underwriters Laboratories) or ETL (Intertek) mark signifies that a product has been independently tested and meets North American safety standards, such as the foundational UL 1598 standard for luminaires.
-These certifications are essential for passing electrical inspections, meeting building codes, and ensuring insurance compliance.
+A UL (Underwriters Laboratories) or ETL (Intertek) mark signifies that a product has been independently evaluated to relevant North American safety standards, such as the foundational luminaire safety standard UL 1598 (for example, UL 1598, 5th Edition, 2021-03-26).

-While we display the UL or ETL mark on our product pages, we encourage all professional buyers to perform their own verification.
-This practice of "trust but verify" is a hallmark of due diligence.
+While we display the UL or ETL mark on our product pages, we strongly encourage all professional buyers to perform their own verification in the official databases.
+This "trust but verify" step is an important part of due diligence.

 Bright LED High Bay shop lights illuminating a high-ceiling automotive workshop with lifted cars and workbenches